Polarization Signatures of Inspiraling Hotspots around Kerr Black Holes: Discussion

 \acknowledgments

 We thank Z.~Gelles, E.~Levati, M.~Wielgus, P.~Wu and H.~Zhu for clarifying conversations and valuable comments on this project.
+We also thank an anonymous referee for their constructive comments.
 Computations were performed using the Wake Forest University (WFU) High Performance Computing Facility, a centrally managed computational resource available to WFU researchers including faculty, staff, students, and collaborators~\cite{WakeHPC}.
 D.G. acknowledges support from the Harvard Postdoctoral Fellowship for Future Faculty Leaders, the National Science Foundation (AST-2307887), the Gordon and Betty Moore Foundation (Grant \#8273.01), and the John Templeton Foundation (Grant \#62286).
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of these Foundations.